اقتصاد کشاورزی و توسعه

 چکیده English

+Introduction: The nomadic livestock sector is a pillar of food security, employment, and economic sustainability in rural and nomadic regions of Iran, particularly in Kerman province.
+In this arid and semi-arid region, the livelihoods of nomadic communities are intrinsically linked to natural rangelands.
+However, this dependence renders them highly vulnerable to climate fluctuations and recurring droughts.
+Over recent years, Kerman has experienced consecutive and severe drought periods, significantly reducing the quality and quantity of rangeland vegetation, which serves as the primary fodder source for traditional livestock farming.
+To mitigate these risks, agricultural insurance has long been employed as a safety net.
+Nevertheless, traditional indemnity-based insurance systems in Iran face substantial challenges, including high administrative costs for field assessments, moral hazard, adverse selection, and significant delays in claims settlement.
 To overcome these inefficiencies, Index-Based Livestock Insurance (IBLI) has emerged as a promising innovation.
-Unlike traditional insurance, IBLI bases payouts on an objective external indicator—such as rainfall or vegetation indices derived from satellite data—rather than actual loss verification.
+Unlike traditional insurance, IBLI bases payouts on an objective external indicator— such as rainfall or vegetation indices derived from satellite data— rather than actual loss verification.
 While IBLI offers transparency and speed, its primary weakness is "basis risk", which occurs when the index payout does not perfectly correlate with the actual losses experienced by farmers.
 To minimize basis risk, it is critical to identify the most accurate proxy for livestock mortality and to determine the precise "trigger point" or threshold at which payments should be activated.
 While indices like the Normalized Difference Vegetation Index (NDVI) are widely used, few studies have systematically compared multiple vegetation indices to find the optimal non-linear threshold for arid environments.
-This study aims to fill this gap by employing a Threshold Regression Model to identify the most effective vegetation index—among NDVI, the Vegetation Condition Index (VCI), and the NDVI Anomaly Index (NDVIA)—for predicting livestock mortality and designing efficient insurance contracts in Kerman Province.
+This study aimed to fill this gap by employing a Threshold Regression Model (TRM) to identify the most effective vegetation index— among NDVI, Vegetation Condition Index (VCI), and NDVI Anomaly Index (NDVIA)— for predicting livestock mortality and designing efficient insurance contracts in Kerman province.

+Conclusion and Suggestions: This study concluded that index-based insurance would offer a viable solution to the challenges of traditional livestock insurance in Kerman province, provided the correct index and thresholds were utilized.
+The research demonstrated that the NDVIA was the most accurate predictor of livestock mortality among the tested indices.
+The identified threshold of -0.03 served as a scientifically backed "trigger point" for insurance payouts.
+The implications for policy and insurance design are significant.
+Relying on linear models or simple NDVI averages may lead to basis risk, where payouts do not align with actual catastrophic losses.
+By adopting the non-linear NDVIA model, the Agricultural Insurance Fund can design contracts that trigger payments exactly when the ecosystem crosses the critical threshold from manageable stress to catastrophic mortality.
+This ensures that funds are released when the nomads need them most before the mortality rate climbs the steep slope identified in the "crisis regime".
 The study recommends that future insurance schemes in Kerman should transition to using NDVIA as the primary basis for contracts.
-Additionally, combining vegetation indices with temperature and rainfall data could further refine the model.
+In addition, combining vegetation indices with temperature and rainfall data could further refine the model.
 While the study highlighted the dominance of climatic factors over veterinary interventions during droughts, it suggests moving towards a hybrid "climate-health" insurance model in the future.
-Integrating socio-economic factors, such as fodder prices and market access during droughts, into future models could further enhance the precision of payout thresholds and ultimately improve the resilience of the nomadic communities against climate change.
+Integrating socio-economic factors, such as fodder prices and market access during droughts, into future models could further enhance the precision of payout thresholds and ultimately, improve the resilience of the nomadic communities against the climate change.

 کلیدواژهها English